ToyomuMatsuda/ToyomuMatsuda.github.io/_posts/2022-10-30-stochastic-sewing.md

 ---
 layout: post
-title:  "How we wrote a paper: An extension of the stochastic sewing lemma and its applications to fractional stochastic calculus"
+title:  "Journey on the paper "An extension of the stochastic sewing lemma""
 mathjax: true
 ---

-It is often more interesting to know the process of writing a paper than to understand the paper itself.
 Here I record my journey on writing the paper "An extension of the stochastic sewing lemma and its applications to fractional stochastic calculus".